Rasmus, Pontus och Toker: Background

 The screenplay for Rasmus, Pontus och Toker was Astrid Lindgren's first stand-alone screenplay.

 At first Astrid Lindgren wrote the script for an audio play series.
 The script was later used and rewritten for the film.
 The book titled Rasmus, Pontus och Toker was first released after publication of the film.
 On December 12, 1956 Rasmus, Pontus och Toker premiered in Stockholm.
 The film was shot in Mariefred and the AB Sandrew-Ateljéerna Studios in Stockholm.

 Rasmus Persson is played by the same actor, that portrays Rasmus Rasmusson in Bill Bergson and the White Rose Rescue or Rasmus Oskarsson in Luffaren och Rasmus but these are both not the same characters.
 This is a completely independent film.

 Reception

 Critical response

-The Lexikon des internationalen Films says the movie is „well-made entertainment for children, with few flaws“.
+The Lexikon des internationalen Films says the film is "well-made entertainment for children, with few flaws".